 Eventually we went down a final set of stairs and reached a huge open cavern entrance.
 It was the end of a memorable cave tour, and now it was time for the second part of it.
 The guide said photos were allowed from this point onward and the cameras came out.

-As we exited the people who only paid for the cave tour followed the guide back to the park entrance while the rest of us took a set of stairs up to the canyon portion.
+As we exited the cave, the people who only paid for the cave tour followed the guide back to the park entrance while the rest of us took a set of stairs up to the canyon portion.
 We showed our ticket to an attendant and started the walk.

 The first part of the canyon walk went along the side of the rock hill that surrounded the cave.
 Except for the stairs the entire walk was on a well maintained concrete walkway and was easy to get through.
 Since it all goes in one direction there’s no chance of getting lost.
 There were a number of small waterfalls and pools we passed as we walked along the trail.